Hanna-Slesarska/spending-app/README.md

-# Rent split
+#

 This app was built with Vanilla JS and CSS.
-It helps calculate what your rent should be!
+It helps calculate your trip expenses.

-Check out how the app works: https://rentsplit-project-hanna.glitch.me
+Check out how the app works: https://trip-project-hanna.glitch.me